Federal Aid Changes

 - $65,000 aggregate limit per dependent student (without regard to amounts forgiven, repaid, canceled, or discharged).

-If you have borrowed any Federal Direct Student Loan before July 1, 2026, for the program you are currently enrolled in, you have legacy borrowing status up to:
+If your student's school received disbursement of any Federal Direct Student Loan before July 1, 2026, for the program they are currently enrolled in, you qualify for legacy borrowing status.

 No. If a student or parent meets the conditions for the legacy provisions under OB3, the student cannot opt out.
 The student must continue to borrow under the legacy provisions unless they withdraw or cease to be enrolled in the program of study at any point after receiving the legacy provision exception.

-After three years, you will be subject to the new Direct Unsubsidized limits, and you will no longer be able to borrow the Grad PLUS loan.
+After three years, you will be subject to the new annual and aggregate Direct PLUS Loan limits.
 You would also have access to private loans following their own regulations.

 Loan Repayment